glugeorge/glugeorge.github.io/_sources/projects.md

 # Coding Projects

+This section keeps track of some of the projects that I've worked on that showcase various applications of coding/data science to earth science topics.

 ## 2022
 ### Hurricanes tracks and their economic impacts in a changing climate:
 - Project for a [Climate Prediction Challenges](https://leap.columbia.edu/) course